cdl-geneseo/geneseo-dictionary/D/Daga-Rock.md

 # Daga Rock

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Daga Rock

 Created by  Sara French on May 07, 2022

 n.
 The rock on the northern side of Onondaga Hall, usually serves as a meet up point for students who live on South Campus.Based on survey results, 34% of participants could identify this term.
 (S. French, A-F, 2022).